joostiphone/MacOS-USB-Installer/README.md

-# MacOS (Sequoia / Sonoma / Ventura / Monterey / Big Sur) USB Installer
+# MacOS USB Installer for Tahoe / Sequoia / Sonoma / Ventura / Monterey / Big Sur

-This is a small how-to showing how to create a MacOS USB Installer and why you should do this.
+## This is a small how-to showing how to create a MacOS USB Installer and why you should do this.

 ![alt test](/Pictures/USB-STICK-TAHOE.png)
 ![alt test](/Pictures/USB-STICK-Sonoma-Sequoia.png)

-# Why creating a USB installer:
+## Why creating a USB installer:

 There are mainly 3 reasons I can think of to have a USB installer prepared:
 -	Have a USB-stick ready (with your pre-made EFI) to install MacOS on a fresh system.